foundersandcoders/old-playbook/mvps.md

 After completion of the foundation course, students can continue with a further period of study, consisting of four projects completed over up to eight weeks.

 Each project will consist of a complete minimum viable product (MVP).
 The first round of MVPs can be for the students' own projects or will be suggested by us.
-[Subsequent projects](http://foundersandcoders.org/mvp) will usually be for external clients.
+[Subsequent projects](http://foundersandcoders.org/mvp) will usually be for external clients of potential employers.

 ##Guidelines

 ### Project selection

 + After a project is posted on the MVP projects board, students can add their names to it.
-+ Students will work on projects in teams of 2-5.
++ We generally recommend teams of 2-4, with 3 usually being the ideal number.

+### Before starting

+The client will be expected to complete a project questionnaire, that should alert the team to all the major issues that they will need to address both before and during the project. [in preparation]

 ### Process